Dates and location: November 3–4, 2025, Addis Ababa, Ethiopia

 Organizers: The World Bank, Learning Systems Institute at Florida State University (LSI@FSU), and UNESCO International Institute for Capacity Building in Africa (IICBA)

 Background: Globally, there is a critical shortage of qualified teachers, with an estimated additional 44 million primary and secondary school teachers and 6 million preprimary teachers needed by 2030.
 High-quality initial teacher education (ITE) and continuous professional development (CPD) are crucial for addressing this challenge and ensuring inclusive and equitable quality education for all.
-This event aims to foster collaboration and knowledge sharing to improve teacher preparation and development worldwide.
+This event aims to foster collaboration and knowledge sharing to improve teacher preparation and professional development worldwide.

 Overall objective: To raise awareness and build coalitions for change to prepare and support sustainable cadres of talented and committed teachers, equipped to ensure inclusive and equitable quality education for all.